 Back in the olden days when I was in college, I waitressed for a time at an 1890's-themed restaurant called Farrell's Ice Cream Parlor, which pretty much makes me a certified Ice Cream Professional, and well-qualified to teach the ancient art of soda-making.

 My brother Les is sixteen years older than me.
 Growing up, it was just the two of us: no siblings in between.
 LA left for college when I was two, and the only time I ever saw him when I was little was when he came home for holidays or spring break.

-Because of our age difference, it would have been easy for us to never have had any kind of real relationship, but LA didn't let that happen.
-From the time I can remember, he has always made an effort to make a place for me in his life.
+Because of our age difference, it would have been easy for Les and me to never have had any kind of real relationship, but my big brother didn't let that happen.
+From the time I can remember, he always made an effort to make a place for me in his life.

 How to Make an Old-fashioned Ice Cream Soda